Georg Fischer AG

 How Georg Fischer reduced the environmental impact of its waste?

-Over the same period, the share of hazardous waste in Georg Fischer's total output increased by 76.79%, including a further 10.39% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks.
+Over the same period, the share of hazardous waste in Georg Fischer's total output increased by 76.79%, including a further 10.39% rise in 2023, suggesting a troubling upward shift toward more environmentally harmful waste streams that could raise compliance costs and environmental risks. a

-Overall, Georg Fischer had previously reduced its waste generation, but recent increases in both volume and hazardousness suggest potential reversals or emerging operational risks that warrant further investigation.
+Overall, Georg Fischer had previously reduced its waste generation, but recent increases in both volume and hazardousness suggest potential reversals or emerging operational risks that warrant further investigation. a

 How does Georg Fischer treat its hazardous waste?

 In 2023, Georg Fischer reported that 13,000 metric tonnes of its total waste output were classified as hazardous.
-This represents 14.29% of its overall waste generation.
+This represents 14.29% of its overall waste generation. a

 The company treated this hazardous waste using a combination of methods.
 Approximately 46.15% was managed through recovery methods, indicating a moderate integration of circular practices into its hazardous waste management.
-However, a significant share was still directed toward disposal, highlighting room for improvement in reducing the long-term impact of hazardous materials.
+However, a significant share was still directed toward disposal, highlighting room for improvement in reducing the long-term impact of hazardous materials. a

 Breakdown of Georg Fischer's Hazardous and Non-Hazardous Waste by Treatment Method